ibm-cloud-architecture/icp-backup/docs/mongodb.md

 # Backup and Restore the MongoDB Database in IBM Cloud Private (2.1.0.3 and Newer)

 IBM MongoDB datastore is used by IBM Cloud Private(ICP) to store information for OIDC service, metering service (IBM® Cloud Product Insights), Helm repository server, and Helm API server and more.
 It runs as a Kubernetes statefulset **icp-mongodb** on the Master Nodes.
-If you inspect your cluster you will the pods in this statefulset named **icp-mongodb-(increment) that each mounts storage to local host pathl.
+If you inspect your cluster you will the pods in this statefulset named **icp-mongodb-(increment) that each mounts storage to local host path.
 The StatefulSet is exposed as NodePort service as “mongodb”.
 There are 8 databases in ICP:

 ## Topic Overview